 6. Scan and email all of the above to [email protected] with a cover note in the email explaining that you are starting your PhD with MU, will be in receipt of a stipend but cannot travel to Ireland at the moment because of travel restrictions.

 If the DEASP require any further information from you they will be in touch directly.
 There is a delay of up to 4 weeks in the process.

-The GSF 1 form (Initial Meeting Record) formally outlines your individual research programme.
-As soon as possible after registration, you should hold the initial meeting with your supervisor(s)/supervisory team.
+This Initial Meeting Record Form GSF1 formally outlines your individual research programme.
+As soon as possible after registration, you (the research student) should arrange the "initial meeting" with your supervisor(s)/supervisory team.

 The purpose of the initial meeting is to: